james-beans/Fractalis/README.md

 > If using another thing other than X11 for windows to work on Linux (like Wayland) you will need to switch to X11 (this requires a restart in some cases) or port [the code](/src/main.cpp) to your desired platform for windows to work.

 > [!TIP]
-> If you want to compile by yourself, clone this repo, install the X11 CPP headers and run the build commands below:
+> If you want to compile by yourself, clone this repo, install the dependencies and run the build commands below:

 - Windows:
-    - Use the `g++ src/main.cpp -lgdi32 -o dist/fractalis.exe` command.
+    - Use the `g++ src/main.cpp -lgdi32 -mwindows -o dist/fractalis.exe` command.

 - Linux:
     - Use the `g++ src/main.cpp -lX11 -o dist/fractalis` command with X11.